 The Communists faced constant land and air attacks from Nationalist forces as well as starvation, but on October 20, 1935 the column reached the Province of Shaanxi and united with another Battalion of Red Army Troops marking an end to the Long March.

-Great Leap Forward, Famine & Cultural Revolution
+The Great Leap Forward, Famine & Cultural Revolution

-Agricultural Collectivization and Peasant Steel production led to massive famine and decline of the Industrial base as the steel that was produced was of very low quality.
+In particular, the leadership in the Communist Party began to distrust Mao as selfish and inconsiderate because his policies of Agricultural Collectivization and Peasant Steel production led to massive famine and decline of the Industrial base as the steel that was produced was of very low quality.

 Deng Xiapong & Transition To Modern Chinese Economy